Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 On the third day, you start all over again.

-This is due to a cognitive error:
+This is due to a fallacy:

 You believe that more optimization automatically leads to a better quilt.